Our Clinical Trial

 - You will also have the option of completing a questionnaire to assess if you might be eligible to participate in the study.
 If you are, you can opt to have your information sent to the sleep center closest to you.
 Someone from the sleep center will then contact you to discuss your potential participation in the study.

-The Link2Trials country specific web-sites are active for the USA, France, Canada, Germany, United Kingdom, Finland and the Czech Republic.
-Remaining countries Denmark, the Netherlands and Switzerland will be added in the coming weeks.
+The Link2Trials country specific web-sites are active for the USA, France, Canada, Germany, United Kingdom, Finland and the Czech Republic, Denmark, the Netherlands.
+Link2Trials for Switzerland will be activated by the end of July.

 You can visit the Country Specific Link2Trials web-site by clicking on the following links: